jansenmarc/WavesGatewayLTCExample/README.md

 # when using prod mode, file logging is enabled
 environment = debug
 ```
-This configuration file must be named `config.cf` and be placed in the root directory.
+This configuration file must be named `config.cfg` and be placed in the root directory.
 You have to replace the addresses with your own ones.

 The server can be started by calling: `python3.5 main.py`.